Beechcraft King Air 350 Skydiving Crash at Dillingham Airfield, Oahu

 Accident Investigation

-The National Transportation Safety Board dispatched investigators to the crash site at Dillingham Airfield to examine the wreckage, review operational records, and interview witnesses.
-In accidents of this type, investigators typically examine aircraft maintenance history, pilot qualifications, operational procedures, and the performance of the aircraft during the departure phase of flight.
+The National Transportation Safety Board dispatched investigators to examine the wreckage, review maintenance and operational records, evaluate pilot training and qualifications, and analyze the aircraft’s performance during takeoff.
+In accidents of this type, investigators assess aircraft systems, structural condition, loading, pilot handling, and the operator’s maintenance and training practices.

-Determining the cause of an aviation accident requires detailed examination of aircraft systems, engines, flight controls, and operational data.
+Determining the cause of an aviation accident requires detailed examination of aircraft systems, engines, flight controls, airworthiness history, operational procedures, and available evidence concerning aircraft performance.
 The investigative process conducted by the National Transportation Safety Board is discussed in greater detail in our overview of the NTSB investigation process.

 Operational and Regulatory Issues